Communication

 ”I want to make sure I get [existing commitment] right before I take on more.”

-Use when: someone — often your manager — is asking you to take on something in a moment when your plate is already full.
+Use when: someone — often your manager — is asking you to take on something while your plate is already full.

-Why it works: it invokes your existing commitment to the team as the reason for not doing more.
-It’s hard to argue with, because it’s aligned with what the manager previously asked for.
+Why it works: invokes your existing commitment to the team as the reason for not doing more.
+Hard to argue with, because it’s aligned with what the manager previously asked for.

 Caveat: this only works if “existing commitment” is actually visible to your manager.
 If they don’t know you’re deep in something, the phrase sounds like excuse-making.
 Weekly status updates are how you make this invocation legitimate.